 And besides, this vegetarian supper was absolutely delicious!
 I first made it a year ago with red lentils and remember it being good.
-But tonight's, with black lentils that hold their shape like French lentils, was stunningly delicious.
+But tonight's supper, with black lentils that hold their shape like French lentils, was stunningly delicious.
 And compared to many vegetarian dishes, especially often mud-brown lentil dishes, it gets high marks for color, too.

-LENTIL, PEPPER & SPINACH SUPPER
+RECIPE for LENTIL, PEPPER & SPINACH SUPPER

 1 tablespoon peanut oil